RalphHightower/minimaUSCGamecockSandstorm/SolarEclipse.md

 [^58]: Choose just one tracking configuration.
 [^59]: If Sky-Watcher Star Adventurer Motorized Mount Astro Package S20420 is chosen, purchase these items also.
 [^60]: If Celestron Advanced VX GoTo German Equatorial Mount is chosen, purchase these items also.
-[^61]: If iOptron SkyGuider Pro EQ Camera Mount is chosen, select these items also.
+[^61]: If [iOptron SkyGuider Pro Camera Mount with iPolar (Head & Mount Only)](https://www.bhphotovideo.com/c/product/1490837-REG/ioptron_3550a_skyguider_pro_camera_mount.html ) is chosen, select these items also.
+[^62]: If [iOptron SkyGuider Pro Camera Mount with iPolar (Head & Mount Only)](https://www.bhphotovideo.com/c/product/1490837-REG/ioptron_3550a_skyguider_pro_camera_mount.html ) is chosen, select these items also.
-[^62]: Choose just one software controller.
+[^63]: Choose just one software controller.
-[^63]: Canon super telephoto lenses that have drop-in filters do not have front filter threads.
+[^64]: Canon super telephoto lenses that have drop-in filters do not have front filter threads.
 Use the outside diameter (O.D.) to determine the diameter for the slip-on filter.
-[^64]: Bad reviews.
+[^65]: Bad reviews.
 Cannot hande Canon 5D IV with EF 100-400mm.

 {{ article.published_at | date: "%a, %b %d, %y" }}